 It has an adjustable bottom radius and uses a locator to tilt/aim the object.
 It can either be parented (for ability to scale entire rig) or parent constrained (for an adjustable bottom radius).
 I suggest you change the radius before attaching the object.

-So I have finished up my animation for the “game” Martin Baa and this is how my two shots look from within Maya.
-The next couple of weeks Martin will continue work on his game and in the end have a very nice cinematic intro to his project.
+So I have finished up my animation for the “game” Martin Baadsgaard is currently doing, and this is how my two shots look from within Maya.
+The next couple of weeks Martin will continue working on his game and in the end have a very nice cinematic intro to his project.
 I am looking very much forward to seeing the end results with my and Awesta’s animation in it.
 Awesta did the second creature for the project, not shown here, but the creature looks almost identical.

 It is also time to say goodbye to Vinayak Pawar, it has truely been a pleasure having him to teach for the past 3 weeks.
 Also, he is a very good cook!